ansible-learnfest/ansible-learnfest-guide/content/30-use-pah/_index.md

   * Set the right Credentials : `Workshop Credential`

-* Launch the **Template**, if all was configured correctly it should deploy an httpd container with hosting a small website.
+* Launch the **Template**, if all was configured correctly it should deploy an httpd container that is hosting a small website.

 So recap what happened: